urban-wombat/flattables/README.md

     `$ mkdir my_flatbuffers`

-	`my_flatbuffers` (or whatever you decide to call it) will be your namespace and package name.
+	`my_flatbuffers` (or whatever you decide to call it) will also be your namespace and package name.

-4. In dir `my_flatbuffers` create a file containing one or more gotables tables.
-The tables don't need to contain data, but let's include some data and use the same file for writing to a FlatBuffers []byte array and running our tests.
-We'll call it "tables.got" (.got is for gotables).

-4. Create a text file in gotables format with one or more tables and some rows of data.
+4. Create your FlatTables schema/data file

     It doesn't matter where you create it or what you call it.
 But for simplicity, let's call it `tables.got` and create it in your newly-created directory `my_flatbuffers`.

+	The table names, column names and types are used to generate the FlatBuffers schema file *.fbs

+	The data in the tables is used in the auto-generated bench tests.
+So add some dummy data for testing.

-	You can copy and paste the tables below into `tables.got` or come up with your own tables.
+	You can come up with your own tables of data, or can copy and paste the tables below into `tables.got`

 ```
     [MyXyzTable]